simoninireland/epydemic/doc/sir.rst

 The process is parameterised by three parameters:

-.. autoattribute:: SIS.P_INFECTED
+.. autoattribute:: SIR.P_INFECTED

-.. autoattribute:: SIS.P_INFECT
+.. autoattribute:: SIR.P_INFECT

-.. autoattribute:: SIS.P_RECOVER
+.. autoattribute:: SIR.P_REMOVE

 The :attr:`SIR.P_INFECTED` parameter defines the proportion of nodes that are initially placed into the :attr:`SIR.INFECTED` compartment, with